Download this example as a Jupyter notebook or a Python script.

 Perform a material impacted substances query#

-A Material Impacted Substances Query is used to identify the substances associated with a material that are impacted by one or more defined legislations.
+A material impacted substances query is used to identify the substances associated with a material that are impacted by one or more defined legislations.

-This example shows how to perform an Impacted Substance query on material records, and how to process the results.
+This example shows how to perform an Impacted Substance query on material records and how to process the results.

-Connecting to Granta MI#
+Connect to Granta MI#

 [1]: